vovvy-ops/bedrock_learning-hack/README.md

+# Before we start I want to make one thing clear.This is for EDUCATIONAL PURPOSES only and I am NOT responsible for any damages caused.

 # Bedrock Learning Gemini Solver

 A Tampermonkey script that captures a screenshot of Bedrock Learning questions, sends it to Google's Gemini API, and displays the answer in a beautifully styled new tab.